 Local government have responsibilities delegated under the Food Act for things such as licensing and inspection of food businesses (focus on businesses whose trade does not extend outside their boundary or retail).
 For more information click here

-The Department of Agriculture, Fisheries and Forestry (DAFF) is responsible for the sustainable economic development of the state's primary industries and fisheries.
+The Department of Agriculture and Fisheries (DAF) is responsible for the sustainable economic development of the state's primary industries and fisheries.